janaagaard75/janaagaard75.github.io/README.md

 - Set dates to the correct one.
 Remember to update the links.
 - Test using Source Serif Pro and Source Serif Sans fonts.
 - Robots.txt with the location of the sitemap. <https://support.google.com/webmasters/answer/183668?hl=en>
-- Smaller text on small screens.
 - Footer.
+- Blog front page.
+- Article summaries for the front page?
 - Publish.

+- Smaller text on small screens.
 - Add edit dates.
 - Tags.
 - Add a table of contents.